In this article, we’re going to be diving into…

 SRA stands for Stimulus Recovery Adaption.
-It’s basically a fancy sports science term describing the process through which our body’s respond to training.
+It’s basically a fancy sports science term describing the process through which our bodies respond to training.

 When we train we introduce a stimulus or stress.
-Our body’s then respond to this stress by making various adaptions.
+Our bodies then respond to this stress by making various adaptations.
 If our body’s respond adequately then we grow stronger and become more able to deal with the initial stress.

 If you overdo training frequency, pushing SRA too far, then you will stress your body too much, potentially leading to overtraining, a lack of progress, and even becoming weaker.

 If you underdo training frequency, not pushing SRA enough, then you won’t be giving your body enough stimulus in order to optimise adaption.
 (Too little training = too little gainz)

 SRA and Movement Types